Analysis and numerical analysis of the Helmholtz-Korteweg equation: Abstract

 \section{Abstract}

-We analyze the Helmholtz--Korteweg and nematic Helmholtz--Korteweg equations, variants of the classical Helmholtz equation for time-harmonic wave propagation for Korteweg and nematic Korteweg fluids.
-Korteweg fluids are ones where the stress tensor depends on density gradients; nematic Korteweg fluids further depend on a nematic director describing the orientation of the (anisotropic) molecules.
-We prove existence and uniqueness of solutions to these equations for suitable (nonresonant) wave numbers and propose convergent discretizations for their numerical solution.
-The discretization of these equations is nontrivial as they demand high regularity and involve unfamiliar boundary conditions; we address these challenges by using high-order conforming finite elements, and enforcing the boundary conditions with Nitsche's method.
-We illustrate our analysis with numerical simulations in two dimensions.
+{ We analyse the nematic Helmholtz--Korteweg equation, a variant of the classical Helmholtz equation that describes time-harmonic wave propagation in calamitic fluids in the presence of nematic order.
+A prominent example is given by nematic liquid crystals, which can be modeled as nematic Korteweg fluids---that is, fluids whose stress tensor depends on density gradients and on a nematic director describing the orientation of the anisotropic molecules.
+These materials exhibit anisotropic acoustic properties that can be tuned by external electromagnetic fields, making them attractive for potential applications such as tunable acoustic resonators.
+We prove the existence and uniqueness of solutions to this equation in two and three dimensions for suitable (nonresonant) wave numbers and propose a convergent discretisation for its numerical solution.
+The discretisation of this problem is nontrivial as it demands high regularity and involves unfamiliar boundary conditions; we address these challenges by using high-order conforming finite elements and enforcing the boundary conditions with Nitsche's method.
+We illustrate our analysis with numerical simulations in two dimensions. }